 Toby graduated with distinction from the British School of Osteopathy and was awarded the prizes for overall academic performance in his 2nd, 3rd and final years.
-Until it’s recent closure he practised at John Lant and Partners in Cambridge.
+Until it’s closure in 2017 he practised at John Lant and Partners in Cambridge.

 He has since gained experience helping people from all walks of life; including athletes, office workers, expectant mothers, the elderly and everyone in between!
 As a qualified gym instructor, he is also keen on helping patients with rehabilitative exercises and stretches as well as supporting them during their return to normal activities.

 He balances practising in Cambridge and Suffolk with lecturing at the University College of Osteopathy (formally the British School of Osteopathy) in London and as a visiting lecturer at the University of Hertfordshire; and through his undergraduate research has developed a particular interest in the neurology and psychology of pain, particularly persistent pain.